In 2001, chef Martin Picard opened Au Pied de Cochon in Montreal to serve, promote, and celebrate Quebecois food.

 Appetizers

 Once settled, I decided to forego alcohol despite the restaurant's extensive wine list.
+Drinking water would save me money and prevent me from being tired on race day.

 The first appetizer on the menu was a foie gras cromesquis (croquette), followed by chicken liver mousse, blue cheese salad, duck carpaccio, and more.

-There was the famous foie gras poutine, terrine and truffle maple butter, and the signature Plogue a Champlain.
+A separate section dedicated to foie gras alone featured four different preparations: the famous foie gras poutine, terrine and truffle maple butter, and the signature Plogue a Champlain.

-A buckwheat pancake is topped with potatoes, melted cheese, and a massive hunk of foie gras.
+A buckwheat pancake is topped with potatoes, melted cheese, and massive foie gras.
 Then, the whole dish is doused in maple syrup!
+I could feel my cholesterol spiking just looking at it.
+I savored every single bite of this most obscene appetizer.

 Anthony Bourdain wasn't kidding when he said Au Pied de Cochon is "my Waterloo of gluttony.
 A meal unlike any I've ever had" in his Quebec episode of No Reservations.